St. Rafka Church, Livonia, MI

-We invite you to visit St. Rafka Maronite Catholic Church.
-We are an Eastern Catholic Church of the Maronite Rite with a diverse community of all ages.
-We would love to greet you and share with you our love for Jesus Christ, His Church, and for you, our neighbor.
+We invite you to worship with us at St. Rafka Maronite Church.
+Our Sunday Liturgy (11:30 AM) is multi-lingual and includes prayers and music in English, Arabic, and Aramaic.
+Our parish is diverse and welcoming to all.
+We would love to meet you and share with you our love for Jesus Christ, His Church, and for you, our neighbor.

 The Maronite Church was established with the death of our patron, after whom our church is named, St. Maron, in 410 AD.
 The Maronite Church has flourished for the last 1600 years in the Middle East, most notably in Lebanon and Syria, and the surrounding countries.
 This way of our worship, always in communion with the One, Holy, Catholic, and Apostolic Church, came to this country over 100 years ago.

 Our community shares in organizations and activities that promote a deeper knowledge of our faith for children, youth, families and adults, both young and old.
 Activities promote a deepening of our faith and fellowship with one another.
-We welcome visitors and new members as family and hope you’ll join us in prayer during one of our Sunday Liturgies
+We welcome visitors and new members as family and hope you’ll join us.

 Our Patron Saint